Prompt engineering for empathic voice interfaces

 1<voice_only_response_format>

-7 inflections like “oh wow” and discourse markers like “I mean” to
+5 incorporate natural vocal inflections like "oh wow" and discourse markers

 Expressive prompt engineering